 While the contribution from earlier detection on the gain in life expectancy was substantial, we found that the contribution from advancements in breast cancer treatment was even larger.
-Treatment-related advancements likely resulted from a combination of improvements in the delivery of existing treatments and the development of novel treatments, both of which reduced case fatality rates.
-The same CISNET models estimated breast cancer treatment contributed to between 35% and 72% of the decline in breast cancer mortality rates or, equivalently, between 50% and 84% of the resulting gain in life expectancy.
+Treatment-related advancements likely resulted from a combination of improvements in the delivery of existing treatments and the development of novel treatments, both of which reduced case fatality rates.28,29 The same CISNET models estimated breast cancer treatment contributed to between 35% and 72% of the decline in breast cancer mortality rates or, equivalently, between 50% and 84% of the resulting gain in life expectancy.
 Our estimate of the contribution of advancements in breast cancer treatment (62%) fell on the upper end of the CISNET range.
+Sun overestimated the contribution of advancements in breast cancer treatment.

-Advancements in the prevention and treatment of competing causes of death, such as CVD, also contributed to the gain in life expectancy among breast cancer patients.
-After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.
-For early stage breast cancers, which are also generally smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability from breast cancer.
-Thus, improvements in the treatment of other diseases for breast cancer patients are particularly important for the gain in life expectancy because the share of smaller sized tumors grew over time.
+Advancements in the prevention and treatment of competing causes of death, such as CVD,30,31 also contributed to the gain in life expectancy among breast cancer patients.
+After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.32 For early stage breast cancers, which are also generally smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability from breast cancer.32 Thus, improvements in the treatment of other diseases for breast cancer patients are particularly important for the gain in life expectancy because the share of smaller sized tumors grew over time.